 Concussion in Sport Australia brings together the most contemporary evidence-based information on concussion for athletes, parents, teachers, coaches and medical practitioners.
 It provides a valuable and trusted resource for the management of sports-related concussion for all Australians, regardless of the sport, location or level of participation.

-Funded by the Australian Government, the Concussion in Sport Australia Position Statement brings together the most contemporary evidence-based information and presents it in a format that is appropriate for all stakeholders.
+Funded by the Australian Government, the Concussion and Brain Health Position Statement 2023 (CBHPS23) brings together the most contemporary evidence-based information and presents it in a format that is appropriate for all stakeholders.
 The Position Statement is intended to ensure that participant safety and welfare is paramount when dealing with concussion in sport.

-This updated version includes the latest advancements in evidence-based management of concussion in children, and the latest evidence presented by the Concussion in Sport Group at the 5th international conference on concussion in sport.
-It ensures that this Position Statement remains consistent with contemporary evidence.
+This updated version includes the latest advancements in evidence-based management of concussion by physiotherapists and the most up-to-date research on the long-term effects of repeated head trauma on former athlete health.
+The Position Statement will be updated to include the latest evidence presented by the Concussion in Sport Group (CISG) at the 6th International Consensus Conference on Concussion in Sport once this information becomes publicly available.
+This ensures that this Position Statement remains consistent with contemporary evidence.

 If in doubt, sit them out!